Luke Littler: Early life

-Luke Littler was born on 21 January 2007 at Warrington Hospital.
-(Note: He has previously been reported as being born in Runcorn.)
-He is the son of taxi driver Anthony Buckley and candle shop worker Lisa Littler.
-Littler spent his early childhood in Runcorn before moving back to Warrington at the age of six.
-He has two brothers and a sister.
-He began playing darts when he was 18 months old after his father bought him a magnetic dart board from a pound shop.
-He has claimed that he scored his first 180 at the age of six and a nine-dart finish at the age of 13.
+Luke Littler was born on 21 January 2007 at Warrington Hospital in Warrington, Cheshire, (Note: He has previously been incorrectly reported as being born in Runcorn, where he spent some of his childhood.) the son of candle shop employee Lisa Littler and taxi driver Anthony Buckley.
+He has two brothers and one sister.
+He spent the first six years of his life in nearby Runcorn before moving back to Warrington, where he attended Padgate Academy.
+During childhood, he underwent eye surgery to fix his strabismus.

+Littler began playing darts when he was 18 months old, after his father bought him a magnetic dartboard from a pound shop.
+He has claimed to have scored his first 180 at the age of six and a nine-dart finish at the age of 13.
 When he was 10, he joined the St Helens Darts Academy and began playing in under-21 leagues.
-He was educated at Padgate Academy in Warrington.
+Littler and his father chose his nickname, "the Nuke", during a conversation in a pub, believing it worked well as a rhyme with his first name.